 Over-relying on InMail.

 Asking for the meeting in the “first touch.”

-Point blank: Most sellers are asking for too much, too fast… too big an ask.
-Instead, ask for a conversation… a discussion that may-or-may-not lead to a meeting.
+Point blank: Most sellers ask too much, too fast … too big an ask.
+Instead, ask for a conversation … a discussion that may-or-may-not lead to a meeting.

 Are you rushing the meeting?
 Think about it.
 Instead, qualify that meeting using email.